Skip to main content

 In this group-paced online course, you will:

-• Develop your competencies in MI through 12 hours of highly interactive live online webinars (divided up into four, 3-hour sessions).
+• Develop your competencies in MI through 24 hours of highly interactive lectures (18 hours of in-person training and 6 hours of live-online Zoom sessions).

 • Participate in partner work, small and large group discussions, and instructor-guided practice.

-• Enhance your learning with 26 hours of independent self-study on the Canvas online course site.
+• Enhance your learning with up to 14hours of independent self-study on the Canvas online course site including pre-captured video lectures.

 • Review pre-captured video lectures and workbook readings.